Gymnastics Coaching Staff Amongst Best In The Nation; Claims 2024 NCAA Regional Awards

 Bryant and McClain have recorded perfect scores on beam in 2024.
 Bryant’s perfect 10 came against Georgia to complete her career gym slam, while McClain has earned two perfect scores at Missouri and at this year’s SEC Championship.

-McClain was the top beam performer at SEC’s under the supervision of Gnat.
-She earned her first career individual SEC title and was the only gymnast across both sessions of competition to earn a perfect score.
-The freshman has been a standout beam performer this year, earning an SEC title, All-SEC honors and regular season All-America honors on the event.
+The LSU beam squad started off postseason with a program record score at regionals, as their 49.350 on Thursday night matched the sixth highest score in school history.

-The LSU vault squad heads into the NCAA postseason as one of the top vault squads in the nation.
-Griffeth is in his third season with the Tigers as he continues to lead the vault squad to top-five finishes nationally each year.
+LSU entered the NCAA postseason as one of the top vault squads in the nation.
+Griffeth is in his third season with the Tigers as he continues to lead the vault squad to top-five finishes nationally every year.

 The Tigers finished the regular season ranked No. 2 in the country on vault with their NQS of 49.510 and placed in the top five for all 12 weeks of competition this year.
-The current NQS is the highest achieved under Griffeth’s leadership at LSU thus far.
+Their current NQS is the highest achieved under Griffeth’s leadership thus far.

 The Tigers season high 49.675 performance on the event came in their meet at the Podium Challenge on March 8 that was highlighted by a perfect score from Bryant.
 The score was the second highest vault score in program history.